What is your role in Team Wilder?

 We host free training courses for each of our champions and leaders who have signed up.
 These courses will cover practical tools for creating wilder spaces, as well as specific training for each different role.
 We will also be hosting online webinar training sessions on a variety of topics.

 Do you want to lead the next big change in your community?

 Upcoming trainings and events:

-Due to the COVID-19 pandemic, we have cancelled all of our upcoming events.
-We are going to be hosting some sessions online.
+Due to the COVID-19 pandemic, we are hosting our champions and leaders trainings online.
 If you would like more information on the online courses, sign up to our newsletter or email firstname.lastname@example.org.